-- The application program is not processed.

-- If there has been a processing before, the values of counters, timers, flags and the process image are retained during the transition to the STOP mode.

-- Command output disable (BASP) is activated this means the all digital outputs are disabled.

-- RUN-LED off
+- The application program is not processed. - If there has been a processing before, the values of counters, timers, flags and the process image are retained during the transition to the STOP mode. - Command output disable (BASP) is activated this means the all digital outputs are disabled. - RUN-LED gets off and STOP-LED on.

-- STOP-LED on